moby/moby/docs/sources/reference/commandline/cli.md

       -p, --publish=[]           Publish a container's port to the host
                                    format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort | containerPort
-                                   (use 'docker port' to see the actual mapping) --privileged=false         Give extended privileges to this container --restart=""               Restart policy to apply when a container exits (no, on-failure[:max-retry], always) --rm=false                 Automatically remove the container when it exits (incompatible with -d)
+                                   (use 'docker port' to see the actual mapping) --pin=false                Pin the container, making it impossible to remove without using --force --privileged=false         Give extended privileges to this container --restart=""               Restart policy to apply when a container exits (no, on-failure[:max-retry], always) --rm=false                 Automatically remove the container when it exits (incompatible with -d)